JoaoLong/numerical-math-cpp/README.md

 A set of C++ classes and programs to solve math problems numerically.
 This is our repository of C++ programs to solve math problems numerically, which can be also applied to many physics problems.
 This work was developed by me and my group of friends in Computational Physics class.

+The libraries Eigen (used for storing matrices) and CERN-ROOT (used for graphing) are required to run the code.

 The structure of classes is a class per type of problem.
 Each class has a main file (example, class.cpp, main tClass.cpp) with a code example of a problem.
 The folder structure is understandable from the Makefile code, and consists of:

 - bin - binary and executable files, .o and .exe